time-river/dlm-corosync/design/README.md

 The following is the design of this iplementation.

-Environmental requirements:
+## Environmental requirements

-  DLM is a symmetric general-purpose distributed lock manager, consisting of a kernel modules named 'dlm.ko', userspace application named 'libdlm', and cluster infrastructure environment which could be 'corosync' responsible for communication.
+  DLM is a symmetric general-purpose distributed lock manager, consisting of a kernel modules named *dlm.ko*, userspace application named *libdlm*, and cluster infrastructure environment which could be *corosync* responsible for communication.

   For more usage about libdlm and corosync,  `man corosync.conf` and `man dlm_controld`

-Implementation details:
+## Implementation details

-  In order to use dlm in cluster, daemons, 'dlm_controld' and 'corosync', must have been runned before.
-Because dlm is asynchronous, there is something receiving notification from kernel. 'libdlm' provides `dlm_pthread_init` and `dlm_ls_pthread_init` for this purpose.
+  In order to use dlm in cluster, daemons, *dlm_controld* and *corosync*, must have been runned before.
+Because dlm is asynchronous, there is something receiving notification from kernel. *libdlm* provides `dlm_pthread_init` and `dlm_ls_pthread_init` for this purpose.

   Here is lockspace concept in dlm.
 Lockspace is different